Merzasphor/MWSE/docs/source/lua/type/tes3/light.rst

 Light
 ========================================================

-This interface represents an light game object.
+This interface represents a light source game object.

 Properties
 --------------------------------------------------------